 The text Content-Type is intended for sending material which is principally textual in form.
 It is the default Content-Type.
-A "charset" parameter may be used to indicate the character set of the body text.
-The primary subtype of text is "plain".
-This indicates plain (unformatted) text.
+A "charset" parameter may be used to indicate the character set of the body text for some text subtypes, notably including the primary subtype, "text/plain", which indicates plain (unformatted) text.
 The default Content-Type for Internet mail is "text/plain; charset=us-ascii".